 I’ve been making my own money for years.
 I had my first official job when I was 17.
 I was cleaning the streets of my hometown for a month to earn $200 (that was a standard entry-level salary at home).
-I made my very first money when I was 7, when I was in second grade.
+I made my very first money at the age of 7 when I was in second grade.

 My school gave me $10 for finishing the first semester with top grades only.
 It felt so nice!
 There were only 5 of “scholarship” receivers that semester, and I felt super proud of myself to be one of them.